 B. Times of silence could be scary and requires more faith.
 (Not the faith that changes situations but the faith that obeys)

 C. Application: We can’t have first-hand experiences with God all the time.
 Continue to trust God and obey him.
-This will prepare you to receive from God when he breaks the silence some day.
-Resist the temptation to complain, Backslide, get discouraged and crippled in faith permanently.
+This will prepare you to receive from God when he breaks the silence someday.
+Resist the temptation to complain, Backslide, get discouraged, and be crippled in faith permanently.

 There are many great miracles.
 But the greatest miracle of them all is to figure out what to do during times when miracles are nowhere to be found.
 Are you ready?